effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Virtual Team Room

-A virtual team room is like a video conference that's always available -- you can come and go anytime.
+A virtual team room in an video conference always available -- you can come and go anytime.
 Zoom doesn't support the concept of a virtual team room directly, [but there's a workaround](/setup-zoom-as-virtual-team-room).
+We use such a virtual team room all the time to work together, for plannings and meetings, and for small talk.
 Make sure that your team room is for your team only, and any meetings with other teams happen in separate, dedicated virtual meeting rooms.

 ## Team API